 - SEVERITY OF MDS: Intermediate – 2 or High Risk

-- Investigational drugs: Gene modified WT1 (Wilms’ Tumor 1) TCR therapy - Patient's white blood cells (T cells) will be modified by transferring a gene which enables them to make a new T cell receptor (TCR) that can recognize fragments of a protein called WT1 which is present at abnormally high levels on the surface of myelodysplastic and leukaemic cells.
+- NAME OF DRUG: Gene modified WT1 (Wilms’ Tumor 1) TCR therapy - Patient's white blood cells (T cells) will be modified by transferring a gene which enables them to make a new T cell receptor (TCR) that can recognize fragments of a protein called WT1 which is present at abnormally high levels on the surface of myelodysplastic and leukaemic cells.

 - Aims and benefits: